rtic-rs/rtic/book/en/src/by-example/resources.md

   same priority never can preempt another task on the same priority this is safe.
-* `#[task_local]`: there must be only one task using this resource, similar to a task local resource, but (optionally) set-up by init.
+* `#[task_local]`: there must be only one task using this resource, similar to a `static mut` task local resource, but (optionally) set-up by init.